swlaschin/fsharpforfunandprofit.com/_posts/2015-08-04-elevated-world-3.md

 In this post, we learned about "applicative" vs "monadic" style, and why the choice could have an important effect on which actions are executed, and what results are returned.

-We also saw how to lift different kinds values and functions to a a consistent world so that the could be worked with easily.
+We also saw how to lift different kinds values and functions to a consistent world so that our functions can be composed more easily.

 In the [next post](/posts/elevated-world-4/) we'll look at a common problem: working with lists of elevated values.